hhadi34/proton-cli/README.md

 ---

-## 🧠 The Software’s Origin
+## The Software’s Origin

 *(Section to be completed by the author.)*

 ---

-## 🔮 The Future of proton-cli
+## The Future of proton-cli

 Here’s what’s planned for upcoming releases:

-- ✅ ARM support for Steam Deck and similar devices
+- ARM support for Steam Frame and similar devices
-- ✅ Distribution packages for Fedora, Arch, and more
+- Distribution packages for Fedora, Arch, and more
-- ✅ A GTK-based graphical interface
+- A GTK-based graphical interface
-- ✅ Advanced options for power users
+- Advanced options for power users
-- ✅ Deeper integration with other software (beyond environment variables)
+- Deeper integration with other software (beyond environment variables)